To Hashtag or Not to Hashtag?

 One, think about your target customer or demographic.
 What are the hashtags they are likely to be searching for?
-If someone is looking for a branded cheeseboard do you think they'll be searching #promotionalproducts and sifting through a sea of random products?
-Probably not, most likely they'll search for #cheeseboards or #brandedcheeseboards.
+If someone is looking for a branded cheeseboard, do you think they'll be searching #promotionalproducts and sifting through a sea of random products?
+More than likely, they'll search for #cheeseboards or #brandedcheeseboards.

 Two, stay in the smaller niche hashtags if you can, and don't be afraid to use a hashtag that's never been seen before.
-It's very tempting to use hashtags that we see are trending (over 500,000 uses etc), but in reality the smaller the search results, the more likely your post is to be seen.
-Using the same example above if your posting about an oak cheeseboard you'll have more luck tagging #oakcheeseboard (less than 100 uses) than you might with #cheeseboard (805,000 uses).
-As it is much easier to be found out of 100 posts vs 805,000.
+It's tempting to use hashtags that we see are trending (over 500,000 uses, etc.), but in reality, the smaller the search results, the more likely your post will be seen.
+Using the same example above, if your posting about an oak cheese board, you'll have more luck tagging #oakcheeseboard (less than 100 uses) than you might with #cheeseboard (805,000 uses) as it is much easier to be found out of 100 posts vs. 805,000.

 It can be tricky at first to create a good rhythm of using hashtags, but creating new ways to be found is priceless.